biocore/pyqi/doc/tutorials/index.rst

 Advanced topics
 ---------------

-As pyqi continues to come together we'll include tutorials covering topics such as how to define new interface types.
-However, given the early state of development that we're currently in, these would be likely to change a lot, so we recommend that if you are interested in developing new interface types now, that you get in touch (you can e-mail gregcaporaso@gmail.com for now) to discuss what you'd like to do, and possibly get involved with development of pyqi if our goals align.
+As pyqi matures we'll include tutorials covering topics such as how to define new interface types.
+However, given the early state of development that we're currently in, these will likely change a lot, so we recommend that if you are interested in developing new interface types now, that you get in touch (you can e-mail gregcaporaso@gmail.com for now) to discuss what you'd like to do, and possibly get involved with development of pyqi.